Chapel Hart: America's Got Talent appearance and afterward

 Another single for the group in 2023 was "Welcome to Fist City", an answer song to Loretta Lynn's 1968 single "Fist City".
 Prior to her death in 2022, Lynn had asked the trio to write the song.
 Chapel Hart also announced a series of tour dates for 2023.
 "Welcome to Fist City" and "Glory Days" were included on the group's third studio album also titled Glory Days, released in May 2023.
 The trio promoted the album through a concert tour, including a performance at the CMA Music Festival.
 Holly Smith of the website Holler Country praised the album's vocal harmonies and called the album "jubilant".

 Chapel Hart returned to the America's Got Talent spin-off America's Got Talent: Fantasy League in January 2024, where they performed "American Pride".
 This performance coincided the release of a new single titled "2033".
 In 2024, the group signed to Origins Records to release their first Christmas album, Hartfelt Family Christmas.
 The album includes collaborations with Darius Rucker, the Isaacs, Vince Gill, and T. Graham Brown.
 The trio made their debut in California during the 2025 Rose Parade, and made an appearance at Jazz Fest in New Orleans on April 25.
 The trio also released a new single in January 2025 titled "Perfect for Me".
 Four months later, they collaborated with a cappella group Home Free to do a cover of Beyoncé's "Texas Hold 'Em".

+2025–2026: Breakup and Danica Hart solo career

 According to the Hattiesburg American, Danica posted on Facebook in July 2025 that she no longer felt comfortable in the group due to unspecified allegations of abuse toward her, and was considering leaving.
 She later deleted the Facebook post after receiving death threats, and stated that she would continue with the group.
 Despite this initial confirmation, the group announced on all of their social media accounts one month later that they would be breaking up.
-According to the post, Devynn and Swindle plan to form a new duo called Magnolia Rising, while Danica will continue to record as a solo artist.
+They also confirmed that Danica would be continuing as a solo artist, while Devynn and Swindle would form a new duo called Magnolia Rising.
+Magnolia Rising released their debut single "Hit the Ground" in November 2025.
+Meanwhile, Danica Hart began touring as a solo act in 2026.
+Her first tour dates include a number of solo acoustic performances called the Open Hart Sessions, held mostly at venues in Mississippi.